 The debt securities will be issuable as registered securities, as bearer securities or both.
 Ownership and transfer of debt securities which are issued as bearer securities will be based upon possession or delivery of the actual certificate; that is, the owner of a debt security issued as a bearer security will presumptively be the "bearer" of the security.
 By contrast, the ownership or transfer of debt securities issued as registered securities will be listed in the security register described in the indenture.
-If the debt securities are issued in bearer form, any restrictions and considerations, including offering restrictions and U.S. federal income tax considerations applicable to these debt securities, and to payment on and transfer and exchange of, these debt securities, will be described in the applicable prospectus supplement.
+If the debt securities are issued in bearer form, any restrictions and considerations, including offering restrictions and U.S. federal income tax considerations applicable to these debt securities, will be described in the applicable prospectus supplement.